bcornec/wod-set/profile/ADMIN-GUIDE.md

 This script will update the Database workshops table with the new workshop's entry.

-A﻿s the developer of the Workshops-on-Demand content, Matt had to perform several tasks:
+As the developer of the Workshops-on-Demand content, Matt had to perform several tasks:

-### O﻿n the backend server:
+### On the backend server:

 1. Log on to the backend server and clone the notebook repo in his home folder, or as explained earlier, fork the repo on his laptop and work from there
 2. Create a new branch for his workshop following the naming convention defined with the admin
-3. L﻿everage the template provided by me to build up the content of his workshop
+3. Leverage the template provided by me to build up the content of his workshop
-4. T﻿est the workshop locally on his laptop or on the dev server leveraging the `wod-test-action.sh` script
+4. Test the workshop locally on his laptop or on the dev server leveraging the `wod-test-action.sh` script
-5. T﻿est the workshop using the staging registration portal
+5. Test the workshop using the staging registration portal
-6. W﻿hen all tests are green, create a pull request to merge content with the master repo
+6. When all tests are green, create a pull request to merge content with the master repo

-A﻿s an admin, I would need to check the pull request and accept it.
+As an admin, I would need to check the pull request and accept it.
 Once done, the test/dev and staging environments will require an update.

 1. Log on to the backend server as wodadmin and update the notebook repository.
-2. R﻿un a wod-deliver to update the relevant backend server.
+2. Run a wod-deliver to update the relevant backend server.

    ```
    git remote update